Kieran Hardy: International career

 In 2015, Hardy was selected for Wales U20, featuring in the 2015 Six Nations Under 20s Championship and 2015 World Rugby Under 20 Championship.

 On 6 October 2020 Hardy was named in the senior Wales squad for the 2020 Autumn Nations Cup.
 He made his debut for Wales on the 18 November 2020 in the starting line up for the 18-0 win against Georgia.
 His halfback partner for the fixture was Callum Sheedy, who played alongside Hardy for Jersey in 2017 while on loan from Bristol.
 Hardy scored his first international try on 5 December 2020, against Italy.

 Hardy retained his place in the Welsh squad for the 2021 Six Nations.
 He made his first Six Nations appearance on 13 February 2021, coming off the bench against Scotland.
 Hardy was selected to start the following match against England, and scored a try as Wales won 40–24, securing the Triple Crown.
 After suffering a hamstring injury during the match, Hardy was subsequently ruled out of the remainder of the tournament, as Wales won the championship title.

 Upon returning to fitness, Hardy was once against selected for the Wales squad for the summer tests against Canada and Argentina.
 Hardy featured in the 2021 end-of-year rugby union internationals, and scored his third test try during the match against Fiji.

 During the 2022 Six Nations, Hardy once again scored against England, appearing three times off the bench during the tournament.
 That summer he was selected for the 2022 Wales rugby union tour of South Africa, and started all three tests.
 During the tour, Wales won the second test 13–12, securing a first ever win over the Springboks in South Africa.

 Hardy was selected for the 2022 end-of-year rugby union internationals, coming off the bench against New Zealand and Australia.
 Hardy retained his place in the squad for the 2023 Six Nations, having been selected by returning head coach Warren Gatland.

+Hardy was named in the squad for the 2026 Six Nations by Steve Tandy.